Islandora-Collaboration-Group/ISLE/docs/install/install-staging-migrate.md

 You can watch log file 'tail -f /usr/local/tomcat/logs/fedoragsearch.daily.log' as the process runs.
 ```

-**Please note:** Within this output, options to tail logs and watch progress are offered.
+**Note:** Within this output, options to tail logs and watch progress are offered.
 Depending on the size of your collection this process may take hours, however it is okay to exit out of the container and even log off the remote Staging server.
 You can check back frequently by running `tail -f /usr/local/tomcat/logs/fgs-update-foxml.out` on the Fedora container.
 If you visit your Drupal site and run a Solr search, you should start to see objects and facets start to work.
 The number of objects will increase over time.

 * After a good period of time, again depending on the size of your Fedora collection, when the Solr re-index process finishes, output like the example below will appear in the `/usr/local/tomcat/logs/fgs-update-foxml.out` log.
 This indicates that the Solr reindex process was completed.
 The number of objects rebuilt will vary.
 You can hit the CNTRL and C keys to exit out of the tail process, if need be.